TExES Special Education Supplemental (163) Practice Test

 Prepare for your test with realistic questions.

-The TExES Special Education Supplemental exam is an assessment test designed to test the knowledge of entry-level special education teachers in the state of Texas.
+The TExES Special Education Supplemental exam was an assessment test designed to test the knowledge of entry-level special education teachers in the state of Texas.

 Exam Outline

-The TExES Special Education Supplemental exam contains a total of 100 selected-response questions, and you will be given 4 hours and 45 minutes to complete it.
+The TExES Special Education Supplemental exam contained a total of 100 selected-response questions, and you were given 4 hours and 45 minutes to complete it.

 Teaching Standards

-The TExES Special Education Supplemental exam is aligned with the ten standards for educators that have been outlined by the State Board for Educator Certification.
+The TExES Special Education Supplemental exam was aligned with the ten standards for educators that have been outlined by the State Board for Educator Certification.

 Click the button below to see the full list of approved educator standards for this exam: